M-AliFida/QA-practical-spring-project/README.md

 > Why are we doing this?

+The project helps to consolidate the learning material taught during the QA Academy Software Development Bootcamp through practical application.
+There is tremendous value in learning how to implement a REST API, as it an helps me to upskill the basic principles, fundamentals, syntax and applications of Java that I have acquired throughout the Bootcamp.

 > How I expected the challenge to go

 > What went well? / What didn't go as planned?